UBC-MDS/introduction-machine-learning/chapters/en/module6.md

 - Make a pipeline with `CountVectorizer` as the first step and `KNeighborsClassifier` as the second.
 Name the pipeline `pipe`.
 - Perform RandomizedSearchCV using the parameters specified in `param_grid` and name the search `tweet_search`.
 - Don't forget to fit your grid search.
-- What is the best max_features value?
+- What is the best `max_features` value?
 Save it in an object name `tweet_feats`.
 - What is the best score?
 Save it in an object named `tweet_val_score`.
 - Score the optimal model on the test set and save it in an object named `tweet_test_score`.

+NOTE: This may take a few minutes to produce an output.
+Please be patient.

 <codeblock id="06_25">